 AGR2, a unique tumor-associated antigen, is a promising candidate for antibody targeting Crnogorac-Jurcevic T, Radon T, Shah S et al. Oncotarget (2019) (1)For additional publications, please click here

 I graduated with a BSc (Hons) in Chemistry from University of Natal, Durban, South Africa and went on carry out an MSc by research into the Photochemistry of Sunscreen Constituents at same university.

 I then moved to the UK to the Joint Department of Physics at the Institute of Cancer Research in Sutton, Surrey and completed my PhD looking at Development of PET radiotracers for the in vivo assessment of multidrug resistance.
-I then moved to the Nuclear Medicine Research Laboratory at Barts and the London School of Medicine and Dentistry to carry out a post doc under Prof Stephen Mather.
+I joined the Nuclear Medicine Research Laboratory at Barts and the London School of Medicine and Dentistry as a post doc with Prof Stephen Mather.

-With the advent of pre-clinical imaging systems this lab developed into the Cancer Imaging Laboratory.
+With the advent of pre-clinical imaging systems this lab developed into the Cancer Imaging Laboratory, which I now lead.